encukou/abi3/PEP.rst

 The limited API is not limited to CPython; other implementations are encouraged to implement it and help drive its design.

+XXX? : Note that :pep:`387` applies to *all* Python API, not just the limited subset

 Specification
 =============